libero/libero-pattern-library-config-manager/README.md

+**UPDATE: Overcomplicated for the current use case.
+Archived on 14 August 2019.**

 # Pattern Library Config Manager

 This is intended for use with the [Libero pattern library](https://github.com/libero/pattern-library).
 If you're not using that, then this is probably not the package you're looking for.